 There are other middleware event managers available that can serve as an event processing platform.

 An event driven architecture may be based on either a pub/sub model or an event stream model.

 This is a messaging infrastructure based on subscriptions to an event stream.
 With this model, after an event occurs, or is published, it is sent to subscribers that need to be informed.

 With an event streaming model, events are written to a log.
 Event consumers don’t subscribe to an event stream.
 Instead, they can read from any part of the stream and can join the stream at any time.

 There are a few different types of event streaming:

 - Event stream processing uses a data streaming platform, like Apache Kafka, to ingest events and process or transform the event stream.
-Event stream processing can be used to detect meaningful patterns in event streams.

 - Simple event processing is when an event immediately triggers an action in the event consumer.